mikesuchor/FCC-Twitch/README.md

-# FCC-Twitch
-FreeCodeCamp Twitch.tv JSON API Project
+# FreeCodeCamp Twitch.tv JSON API Project

 1. Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/Myvqmo/.